*April 2021 NBNA Meeting:

-Please join us for our next NBNA (zoom) meeting on Wednesday, February 17th from 6:00 - 7:30 pm.
-The meeting agenda will be posted to this page and sent out to our contact list (along with the corresponding Zoom link) approximately 1-week prior to the meeting.
+Please join us for our next NBNA meeting on Wednesday, April 21st from 6:00 - 7:30 pm.
+A copy of the meeting agenda will be posted to this page one week prior to the meeting.
+The Zoom meeting link may be found HERE.
 We hope to see you there!

 Neighborhood Book Release:

 The Newton Booth Neighborhoods Association and Friends of the Ella K. McClatchy Library are proud to support the newly released pictorial history from Arcadia Publishing: Sacramento's Newton Booth and Poverty Ridge.
 To purchase your copy, please visit the Amazon storefront of the Friends of the Sacramento Library at the following link:

 100% of proceeds from book sales through the Sacramento Library Friends will benefit the non-profits Sac Library Friends and the Friends of the Ella K. McClatchy Library.
 The book is also available at independent bookstores citywide and all author's proceeds will be donated to the Friends of the Ella K. McClatchy Library, which supports our neighborhood branch.
 Thank you for helping to support our neighborhood library!